GalinaKoksharova/auts_deseq_things/README.md

-this is code and input files to analyze if deseq will find the change to raw expression of one gene significant and consider changed gene a deg it uses pydeseq2 (https://github.com/owkin/PyDESeq2/tree/main) for easier coding, the result is consistent with deseq2 R package (with slight value variation, tested on this input data)
+this is code and input files to analyze if deseq will find the change to raw expression of one gene significant and consider changed gene a deg. it uses pydeseq2 (https://github.com/owkin/PyDESeq2/tree/main) for easier coding, the result is consistent with deseq2 R package (with slight value variation, tested on this input data)

 input files include: